 The Marcus Undergraduate Research Fellowship

 The Marcus Undergraduate Research Fellowship award supports research and creative activity conducted by undergraduate students in partnership with a faculty mentor.
 Recipients of the Marcus Fellowship will be part of a cohort of fellows engaged in programming that supports research throughout the course of the fellowship.
 This fellowship opportunity is aimed at undergraduates interested in working closely with a faculty member to develop, complete and present a research project.
+Applications for 2025–2026 will open in Spring 2025 and are due April 1, 2025.

 Requirements and Expectations